linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/07 Financial Forwards and Futures.md

 # Quanto Index Contracts

 At first glance the Chicago Mercantile Exchange's Nikkei 225 futures contract—see the details summarized in Figure 2—is a stock index contract like the S&P 500 contract.
-However, there is one very important difference: Settlement of the contract is in a different currency (dollars) than the currency of denomination for the index (yen).[17]
+However, there is one very important difference: Settlement of the contract is in a different currency (dollars) than the currency of denomination for the index (yen).

 To see why this is important, consider a dollar-based investor wishing to invest in the Nikkei 225 cash index.
 This investor must undertake two transactions: changing dollars to yen and using yen to buy the index.
 When the position is sold, the investor reverses these transactions, selling the index and converting yen back to dollars.
 There are two sources of risk in this transaction: the risk of the index, denominated in yen, and the risk that the yen/dollar exchange rate will change.
 From Figure 2, the Nikkei 225 futures contract is denominated in dollars rather than yen.
 Consequently, the contract insulates investors from currency risk, permitting them to speculate solely on whether the index rises or falls.
 This kind of contract is called a quanto.
 Quanto contracts allow investors in one country to invest in a different country without exchange rate risk.